Critical World Citizenship

 In academic literature, critical world citizenship is often described as critical global citizenship, which is a subform of ‘global citizenship education’.
 Four principles are key to critical world citizens:

-The overarching aim of global citizenship is to “let learners flourish, in the sense that the person is fully realizing their talents and capacities in ways that are beneficial to themselves and to society” (Gaudelli, in Bosio 2021:138).
+The overarching aim of global citizenship is to allow learners to flourish, in the sense that the individual can fully realizing their talents and capacities in ways beneficial to themselves and to society.
 Global Citizens identify as a global social, cultural, and economic being and thus embrace cosmopolitanism (i.e. a worldview of interdependence) in their search for multi- and interdisciplinary answers to global concerns and challenges.

-A second feature of global citizenship is its aspiration to holistic education, one that pays attention “not only to cognitive outcomes but also to affective, ethical, moral, peace-based, aesthetic and artistic learning” (Torres 2017:149).
-This is linked, furthermore, to sustainability, since global citizen education invites learners to “de-center themselves, deepen their sense of responsibility, and disinvest from harmful desires (…) to (co)exist differently on a shared planet” (Stein and Andreotti, in Bosio 2021:13).
+A second feature of global citizenship is its aspiration to holistic education, one that does not only pay attention to cognitive outcomes but also to affective, ethical, moral, peace-based, aesthetic and artistic forms of learning.
+This is linked, furthermore, to sustainability, since global citizen education invites learners to de-center themselves, deepen their sense of responsibility, and to disinvest from harmful desires to (co)exist on the planet we all share.

-Fourthly, critical world citizens emphasise the importance of ethical values, social responsibility, and active citizenry (Pais & Costa 2020).
-They share an understanding of citizenship defined, not only as a certain legal status as a citizen, but also as a sense of belonging to a community in which citizens exercise their rights to action for societal change.
-In other words, an understanding of citizenship rooted in ‘doing’ and ‘practicing’ citizenship.
+Fourthly, critical world citizens emphasise the importance of ethical values, social responsibility, and active citizenry.
+They share an understanding of citizenship defined not only as a certain legal status as a citizen, but also as a sense of belonging to a community in which citizens exercise their rights to action for societal change.
+In other words, an understanding of citizenship rooted in ‘doing’ and in ‘practicing’ citizenship.

 Practicing critical world citizenship requires a set of skills that blend moderation with determination.
 Nine such competencies, including autonomy, patience, and self-reflection are presented here in some detail.
 A truly harmonious implementation of all these skills at once remains a utopic ideal.
 There rarely is only one right way of observing the attitude of a critical world citizen.
 Rather, are there multiple paths of meaningful action that occur simultaneously – with all the benefits and contradictions this entails - and aim, each in their way, to advance genuine equality, authentic liberty and resilient personal or collective growth.
 In this sense, this toolbox for critical world citizens is more a permanent invitation for dialogue and deeper investigation than a template to be emulated.